microsoft/FLAML/README.md

 FLAML is a Python library designed to automatically produce accurate machine learning models with low computational cost.
 It frees users from selecting learners and hyperparameters for each learner.
-It is fast, cheap and scalable.
+It is fast and cheap.
-It scales to large datasets and has robust performance across different tasks.
 The simple and lightweight design makes it easy to use and extend, such as adding new learners.
 FLAML is powered by a new, cost-effective hyperparameter optimization and learner selection method invented by Microsoft Research.